RajeshCShettigar/Travel-Trek/README.md

-# TravelPlanner webapplication
+# TravelTrek
-### Travel planner application built using reactjs,nodejs, expressjs and mongodb
+Traveltrek is tour planner application built using MERN stack.

-### User interface is built using tailwindCSS
-### User can book the tour write comments etc.
+## Here the snapshots of the project
 **Home Page**

 ![Home](/screenshots/homepage.jpeg)